 Individuals who received services by victimization type Victimization Type A. Number of individuals who received services based on the presenting victimization during the reporting period

 INSTRUCTION: Enter Adult physical assault (includes

-who received services aggravated and simple assault)
+I the count of individuals aggravated and simple assault)

-based on each Adult sexual assault
+who received services Adult sexual assault

-presenting Adults sexually abused/assaulted as children
+based on each presenting Adults sexually abused/assaulted as

-victimization type Arson
+victimization type children

-during the reporting period.
+during the reporting Arson

+period.
 Bullying (verbal, cyber, or physical)

-An individual MAY be Burglary

-counted in more than Child physical abuse or neglect
+An individual MAY be counted in more than Burglary

 one victimization type.
-Child pornography
+Child physical abuse or neglect

-An individual MAY NOT be counted more Child sexual abuse/assault
+An individual MAY Child pornography Child sexual abuse/assault

+NOT be counted more

 than once within the Cyber crimes

-same victimization Domestic and/or family violence
+same victimization type.
+Domestic and/or family violence

-type.
-DUI/DWI incidents

-See Appendix B for Elder abuse or neglect
+See Appendix B for

-definitions of each victimization type.
-Gang violence
+definitions of each Elder abuse or neglect

 victimization type.
-Hate crime: Racial/religious/gender/
+Gang violence Hate crime: Racial/religious/gender/

 sexual orientation/other

 Please explain

 Human trafficking: Labor

 Human trafficking: Sex

 Identity theft/fraud/financial crime

 Kidnapping (noncustodial)

 Kidnapping (custodial)

 Mass violence (domestic/international)

 Other vehicular victimization (e.g., hit and run)

 Robbery

 Stalking/harassment

 Survivors of homicide victims

 Teen dating victimization

 Terrorism (domestic/international)

 Other

-Please explain who received services, how many
+Please explain

-presented with moduring the reportin re than one type of victimization
+B. Of the individuals presented with mo during the reportin who received services, how many re than one type of victimization g period?

 C. Special Deaf/hard of hearing

 classifications of Homeless

-individuals Immigrants/refugees/asylum seekers
+individuals (self-reported) Immigrants/refugees/asylum seekers

 (self-reported) INSTRUCTION: Enter LGBTQ/Two-Spirit persons

 the number of Veterans

 individuals who self- Victims with disabilities:

 identify in one or more Cognitive/physical/mental

 of these categories.
 Victims with limited English proficiency

 Other

 Please explain

-7. Number of individuals assisted with a victim compensation application during the reporting period.
+- 7. Number of individuals assisted with a victim compensation application during the reporting period.
 INSTRUCTION: Count the number of individuals who received assistance with completing a victim compensation application during the reporting period, even if they did not submit the application.
-Simply providing an individual with an application does NOT qualify as assistance.
-8. Select the types of services provided by your organization during the reporting period.
-A. Information and Referral B. Personal Advocacy/Accompaniment C. Emotional Support/Safety Services D. Shelter/Housing Services E. Criminal/Civil Justice System Assistance 9.
-Total number of individuals who received services by service type AND number of times each service was provided during the reporting period INSTRUCTION: For each category (items A, B, C, D, and E) selected in Question 8, enter the number of clients who received services from your agency during the reporting period.
+Simply providing an individual with an application does NOT qualify as assistance. - 8.
+Select the types of services provided by your organization during the reporting period. - A. Information and Referral - B. Personal Advocacy/Accompaniment - C. Emotional Support/Safety Services - D. Shelter/Housing Services - E. Criminal/Civil Justice System Assistance - 9.
+Total number of individuals who received services by service type AND number of times each service was provided during the reporting period

+INSTRUCTION: For each category (items A, B, C, D, and E) selected in Question 8, enter the number of clients who received services from your agency during the reporting period.
 For each subcategory within a category (e.g., items A1, A2, A3, and A4), enter the number of times that service was provided during the reporting period.
 Zero is a valid response.

-Because some clients may receive multiple services, the total number of times that services were provided within a category may be greater than the number of clients who received those services A. INFORMATION AND REFERRAL Enter the number of individuals who received services in this category.
+Because some clients may receive multiple services, the total number of times that services were provided within a category may be greater than the number of clients who received those services.

+A. INFORMATION AND REFERRAL

+Enter the number of individuals who received services in this category.

 Enter the number of times services were provided in each subcategory.
 A1.
-Information about the criminal justice process A2.
-Information about victim rights, how to obtain notifications, etc. A3.
-Information about substance abuse treatment and support available to crime victims A4.
-Referral to other victim service programs A5.
-Referral to substance abuse treatment and support A6.
+Information about the criminal justice process

+A2.
+Information about victim rights, how to obtain notifications, etc.

+A3.
+Information about substance abuse treatment and support available to crime victims

+A4.
+Referral to other victim service programs

+A5.
+Referral to substance abuse treatment and support

+A6.
 Referral to other services, supports, and resources (e.g., legal, medical, faith-based organizations, address-confidentiality programs)